SebastianSydlik/MRI-based-dementia-prediction/README.md

 'age': age in years,
 'educ': education level on a scale from 1 (minimal) to 5,
 'ses': socioeconomic status on a scale from 1 to 5,
-'mmse': mental state exam - measurement of cognitive performance on a scale from 1 to 30,
+'mmse': mental state exam - measurement of cognitive performance on a scale from 30 to 0 - scores <=26 mean dementia,
-'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 2 in steps of 0.5,
+'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 3 in which a score >=1 means dementia,
 'etiv': estimated volume of the skull,
 'nwbv': normalized volume of the brain,
 'asf': atlas scaling factor used for brain volume normalization,